SUMMARY OF ALLOWANCES AND BENEFITS

 DSSR 900 - Instructions for understanding all columns of DSSR 920

-DSSR 960 - Valuable training/learning resource which contains the SF-1190, worksheets for TQSA, LQA, EQA, FTA, HSTA, EDA, EPW and the “Omnibus Exhibit” of helpful points on Post Allowance, SMA, Educational Travel, Post Differential and Danger Pay
+DSSR 960 - Valuable training/learning resource which contains the worksheets for TQSA, LQA, EQA, FTA, HSTA, EDA, EPW and the “Omnibus Exhibit” of helpful points on Post Allowance, SMA, Educational Travel, Post Differential and Danger Pay

 DSSR 1000 - Difficult-to-Staff Incentive Differential